survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 As before, this command will generate a command below the `npm bin` directory.
 You could try running *webpack-dev-server* from there.
 The quickest way to enable automatic browser refresh for our project is to run `webpack-dev-server`.
 After that, you have a development server running at `http://localhost:8080`.

+W> If you are using an IDE, consider enabling **save write** from its settings.
+This way WDS will be able to detect changes made to the files correctly.

 ## Attaching *webpack-dev-server* to the Project

 To integrate WDS to our project, we should define an npm script for it.
 To follow npm conventions, we can call it as *start*.
 To tell our targets apart, we should pass information about the environment to webpack configuration.
 This will allow us to specialize the configuration as needed: